MoritzGoeckel/TextClassifier/README.md

 #Vocabulary Classifier
-Supervised learning for text classification based on vocabulary analysis.
+Supervised learning for text classification based on vocabulary analysis for NodeJS.
 It depends on redis and is supposed to handle huge amounts of data for training.

 ##API
 ``` Javascript